 To me, health is many things.
 Health means something different for everyone at every moment.
 It changes with context.
 I see health as the freedom to do what we dream for ourselves so we can express who we know we are.
 I see it as our gifts and our fullest potential expressed despite setbacks, challenges, and unexpected changes in our surrounding environment.

 Honestly, what I am very much interested in is what health means to you.
 I want to know what your concept of health is.
 When you seek healthcare services what are you hoping to find, what journey do you hope to embark upon?
-My job as a doctor and healthcare advocate is to work with you to come up with a strategy and plan of action that helps you forever journey towards the balance and beauty that is health in your fullest, unique expression of the concept.
+My job as a doctor and healthcare advocate is to work with you to come up with a strategy and plan of action that helps you forever move towards the balance and beauty that is health in your fullest, unique expression of the concept.
 I encourage you to consider your own needs and concepts of health when you seek healthcare in your community.
-I think it will better help you seek the services you need, along with better helping your healthcare practitioners serve you.
+I think it will better help you seek the services you need, along with better help your healthcare practitioners serve you.
 Please join in this discussion so it can become a discussion!
 I'm hoping to learn from you, your thoughts, hopes, feelings and opinions on the concept of health.

 Dr. Stephanie Mottola is a naturopathic physician passionate about health education and the freedom it affords.
-By focussing on and nurturing our individual health we nurture the health of our families, communities, and the planet that graces us with life.
+By focussing on and nurturing our individual health we nurture the health of our families, communities, and the planet that graces us with life..